Abiva's Day

 “And you're cute.”

-Maybe it was how friendly and comfortable he was, or how Henry complimented her but before she could even register what she was doing, she gently booped his nose.
-He only froze for the barest second before breaking into a laugh.
+Maybe it was how friendly and comfortable he was, or how Henry complimented her, but before she could even register what she was doing, she gently booped his nose.
+He froze for the barest second before breaking into a laugh.
 Abiva said with relief.
 That was stupid.
 Thank the goddess Mistress Maer did not see that.

 “It was postponed.
 Virdirin Flu.
 We didn't want to take the risk of spreading it.
 Did Abiva take care of you?”